-Here's a simple trick to reduce the repayment period of your mortgage and save thousands in interest: Make extra payments that go toward your principal.
-You can pay against principal by employing various techniques.
-For many people,Perhaps the easiest way to keep track is to make 1 extra payment per year.
-But some folks will not be able to pull off such a large extra payment, so splitting an additional payment into twelve additional monthly payments is a fine option too.
-Another option is to pay half of your payment every two weeks.
-The effect here is that you make one extra monthly payment each year.
-These options differ slightly in lowering the final payback amount and reducing payback length, but each will significantly reduce the length of your mortgage and lower your total interest paid.
+Here's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars over the course of your loan: Make additional payments that go toward your principal.
+Borrowers use different methods to meet this goal.
+For many people,Perhaps the simplest way to organize this process is by making one additional mortgage payment every year.
+If you can't pay an extra whole payment in one month, you can divide your payment by 12 and pay that additional amount monthly.
+Another very popular option is to pay a half payment every two weeks.
+The result is you make one additional monthly payment each year.
+These options differ slightly in lowering the total interest paid and shortening payback length, but each will significantly shorten the length of your mortgage and lower your total interest paid.

-If, for example, you were to receive a very large gift or tax refund four years into your mortgage, paying a few thousand dollars into your mortgage principal can significantly shorten the repayment duration of your loan and save a huge amount on mortgage interest over the life of the loan.
-For most loans, even a small amount, paid early enough in the loan period, could offer huge savings in interest and in the duration of the loan.
+Some borrowers can't manage extra payments.
+But remember that most mortgages will allow additional payments at any time.
+Any time you get some unexpected cash, consider using this provision to make a one-time additional payment toward your mortgage principal.
+If, for example, you were to receive a very large gift or tax refund three years into your mortgage, paying a few thousand dollars into your home's principal will shorten the duration of your loan and save a huge amount on interest over the duration of the loan.
+For most loans, even this modest amount, paid early in the loan period, could offer big savings in interest and length of the loan.

 Do you have a question regarding a mortgage program?